-• The 2023 Online Camp Registration reserves a spot for your unit in camp and a detailed roster of your unit (not an approved verification tool).

-- •Your unit's campsite will be assigned based on linked status, unit size, and week size. - •Any questions can be sent to the Outdoor Program Specialist.
+- The 2024 Online Camp Registration reserves a spot for your unit in camp and a detailed roster of your unit - •Your unit's campsite will be assigned based on linked status, unit size, and week size.

 CAMPSITE SELECTION

 GSR will make every reasonable effort to ensure that campsites are assigned appropriately by the following criteria: linked status, unit size, and week size.
 Units will be notified of their campsite at the Pre-Camp Meeting.
 GSR reserves the option to relocate units according to the capacity of the campsite/camp and the size of the unit to meet the health and safety of all campers and staff.